Robertj1983/GettingAndCleaningDataProject/README.md

 - README.txt: This file.
 - run_analysis.R: The code file to transform the original data to the clean data.
 - result.txt: The clean data set output to a text file.
-- CodeBook.txt: The code book for the clean data set.
+- CodeBook.md: The code book for the clean data set.

 ## Code description